CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 .. dropdown:: Workshop

-   CCN has some tools for making basic repairs and adjustments to equipment.
-These are stored in a locked office/workshop space to make sure they are not accidentally carried into the scanner room.
+   CCN maintains tools for basic equipment repairs and adjustments.
+They are stored in a locked workshop/office to prevent accidental entry into the scanner room.
 Speak to CCN staff if you need to borrow a tool while conducting research activities in the suite.

 .. raw:: html